Mr-KulwinderSingh/IphoneLoversBlog/README.md

 ### Targeted User Goals:
 A user interested in visiting iPhones/smartphones.
-A user who likes/loves iPhone or similar in smartphone.
+A user who likes/loves iPhone or similarly interested in a smartphone.
 A user that wants a platform to share their own feedback.

 ### Site User Goals: